 Descriptions of Spiritual Yajña

-The principle of Agni and Soma doesn’t disappear in either material or spiritual yajña.
+The principle of Agni and Soma doesn’t disappear.
 It only changes form such that Soma in the material world is pleasure and Agni is meaning, while Soma in spiritual world is meaning and Agni is pleasure.
 Both worlds have yajña although they are quite different.

 Comparison of Material and Spiritual Yajña

-A contentious issue often arises in performing these trade-offs, or making decisions of preference.
-For example, should the commander of an army give up his life in order to save the life of a foot solider, and thereby jeopardize the effectiveness of the entire army?
+A contentious issue often arises in performing these trade-offs.
+For example, should the commander of an army give up his life in order to save the life of a foot solider, and jeopardize the effectiveness of the entire army?
 Or, should a father with many children sacrifice his life to save one child, and thereby leave all children to fend for themselves?
 Clearly, if the army commander saves himself and sacrifices the foot soldier, one could interpret this action as prioritizing one’s pleasure over someone’s pleasure.
 We could also interpret it as a sacrifice of greater meaning for a smaller pleasure.
-Or, the sacrifice of one kind of meaning for another.
 This complicates the decision process because of the myriad interpretations one could offer for the same kind of act.
 What is then the right kind of decision that can be considered morally correct—or in other words right?

 |Higher Meaning||Lower Meaning||Higher Pleasure||Lower Pleasure|